 - Complete an Institutional Review Board application, if working with human subjects; submit an existing Institutional Animal Care and Use Committee protocol number, if working with animal subjects;

-- Participate in the Inquiry at UST poster session following the summer of research.
+- Participate in the Inquiry poster session following the summer of research.

 - Submit a final paper/project to the Undergraduate Research Opportunities Program office by the posted deadline.

 - Complete a program exit survey, which will be received at the end of the grant period.